fortinet-fortisoar/connector-proofpoint-threat-response/docs/proofpoint-threat-response.md

 </td></tr><tr><td>Email</td><td>(Optional) Specify the email metadata related to the alert, in JSON format: "{"email": {...}}".
 To see all relevant JSON fields and for more information, see Proofpoint TRAP documentation under "JSON Alert Source 2.0".
 </td></tr><tr><td>Forensics Hosts</td><td>(Optional) Specify the forensics host information in JSON format : "{"forensics_hosts": [{"host" : "-", "port": "-"}...]}".
 Note: Every item of the "forensics_hosts" list is in JSON format.
 For more information, see Proofpoint TRAP documentation under "JSON Alert Source 2.0".
-</td></tr><tr><td>Link Attribute</td><td>(Optional) Specify the attribute to link alerts to. you can choose from Target IP Address, Target Hostname, Target Machine Name, Target User, Target Mac Address, Attacker IP Address, Attacker Hostname, Attacker Machine Name, Attacker User, Attacker Mac Address, Email Recipient, Email Sender, Email Subject, Message ID, Threat Filename and Threat Filehash
+</td></tr><tr><td>Link Attribute</td><td>(Optional) Specify the attribute to link to the alerts. you can choose from Target IP Address, Target Hostname, Target Machine Name, Target User, Target Mac Address, Attacker IP Address, Attacker Hostname, Attacker Machine Name, Attacker User, Attacker Mac Address, Email Recipient, Email Sender, Email Subject, Message ID, Threat Filename and Threat Filehash
 </td></tr><tr><td>Severity</td><td>(Optional) Specify the severity of the alert. you can choose from Info, Minor, Moderate, Major, Critical, Informational, Low, Medium, High and Critical
 </td></tr><tr><td>Summary</td><td>(Optional) Specify the alert summary.
 This argument will populate the Alert Details field.
 </td></tr><tr><td>Target</td><td>(Optional) Specify the target host information in JSON format : "{"target": {...}}".
 To see all relevant JSON fields and for more information, see Proofpoint TRAP documentation under "JSON Alert Source 2.0".